6 Types Of Marketing Testing Methods To Try

 The main difference between CRO and customer journey optimization (or CXO – customer experience optimization) is that CRO tests individual element sets removed from the rest of the customer journey.
 Whereas CJO (or CXO) runs across multiple touchpoints providing a ‘big-picture’ look at the different levers you can pull to improve your customer journey as a whole.

 For that purpose, marketers exercise customer journey mapping.
-This allows them to not only develop empathy for the customer, but also understand their behavior patterns that influence conversions, loyalty, and a number of other business metrics that are directly connected to revenue.
+This allows them to not only develop empathy for the customer, but also understand consumer behavior patterns that influence conversions, loyalty, and a number of other business metrics that are directly connected to revenue.